christiansandberg/canopen/README.rst

 The aim of the project is to support the most common parts of the CiA 301 standard for a master node wrapped in a Pythonic interface.

-The library supports Python 2.7 and 3.4+ and runs on Windows, Linux and Mac.
+The library supports Python 2.7 and 3.4+.

 Features